Understanding Anxious-Avoidant Attachment Styles

 The attachment styles we develop as children continue to shape our romantic relationships and overall functioning later in life.
 As a result, we can experience a variety of attachment styles in our adult years, including:

-• Secure: Securely attached adults are comfortable with intimacy, trust their partner, and aren’t afraid to be close to others.
+• Secure: Securely attached adults are comfortable with intimacy.
+They trust their partner and aren’t afraid to be close to others.

 • Anxious-Preoccupied: Low self-esteem and a positive view of others are typical of those with an anxious preoccupied attachment style.
-As a result, they often become dependent on relationships, leading to panic and fear about their partners’ behavior and intentions.
+As a result, they often become dependent on relationships.
+This leads to panic and fear about their partners’ behavior and intentions.

-• Dismissive-Avoidant: People with a dismissive-avoidant attachment style tend to have a positive self-view while maintaining a negative view of others.
-Having experienced avoidant childhood attachment, they value their independence highly and may become nervous when someone gets too close or vulnerable.
+• Dismissive-Avoidant: People with a dismissive-avoidant attachment style tend to have a positive self-view.
+They maintain a negative view of others.
+Having an avoidant childhood attachment, they value their independence.
+They may feel nervous when someone gets too close or shows vulnerability.
 In order to feel self-sufficient, they often avoid attachment altogether.

 • Anxious-Avoidant: Also called fearful-avoidant attachment, this attachment style is usually the result of avoidant attachment or disorganized attachment as children.
 Anxious-avoidant attachment often expresses itself as regularly worrying that a partner is withdrawing.
-Individuals with Anxious-avoidant attachment styles want closeness with others, and then struggle to maintain intimacy because they cannot relax in a relationship.
+Individuals with Anxious-avoidant attachment styles want closeness with others.
+They then struggle to maintain intimacy because they cannot relax in a relationship.

-Individuals with an anxious-preoccupied attachment style or a fearful-avoidant attachment style are at greater risk of mental health disorders such as generalized anxiety disorder and depression.
+Individuals with an anxious-preoccupied attachment style or a fearful-avoidant attachment style are more likely to have mental health issues.
+These issues include generalized anxiety disorder and depression.

 A Closer Look at Anxious-Avoidant Attachment

-Individuals with an anxious-avoidant attachment style desire intimate relationships but struggle with closeness and unfortunately find it difficult to trust or depend on others.
+Individuals with an anxious-avoidant attachment style desire intimate relationships.
+They then struggle with closeness and unfortunately find it difficult to trust or depend on others.
 This fear of getting hurt leads them to avoid intimate relationships altogether.
 Common symptoms of anxious avoidant attachment in an adult relationship include:

-• Anxiety: Constantly worrying about their partner – their partner’s feelings on a topic, the meaning of their actions, and of their overall commitment to the relationship.
+• Anxiety: Constantly worrying about their partner.
+They worry about how their partner feels about a topic.
+They think about what their actions mean.
+They also consider their partner’s commitment to the relationship.
 This includes excessive clinginess or constantly seeking reassurance.

 • Avoidance: Withdrawal and resistance to emotional intimacy.
 They may avoid commitment, shut down during conflicts, and minimize the importance of their partner’s needs.